 Not only is the galvanized coating quality standardised, it’s also much quicker to dry than paint.
 This means your steel fabrication is fit for use much sooner – a necessity if you need to quickly replace corroded steel.

 The steel also becomes tougher when there is a layer of zinc over it.
 Steel used in transport and construction is stored, moved, and handled, which would easily chip if it didn’t have a protective coating.
-During the hot dip galvanizing process, the zinc metallurgically bonds to the steel, becoming part of the structure.
+During the hot dip galvanizing process, the zinc metallurgically bonds to the steel.
 As a result, hot dip galvanized steel is far less likely to be affected by potential damage.

-Galvanized steel and the galvanizing process are environmentally friendly, fitting into a circular economy.
+Both the galvanized steel product and the galvanizing process itself are sustainable, fitting into a circular economy.
 Once the galvanized steel eventually reaches its end of life, it can be melted, repurposed, and repeatedly used without losing quality.

 Our galvanizing plants are self-contained; steel goes in at one end and the final product comes out at the other.
 As a result, the emission levels are controlled and the excess waste products can be repurposed.
 We’ve created a useful animation that shows the galvanizing process and how we control emissions.